aurora-opensource/xviz/docs/api-reference/xviz-builder.md

 # XVIZBuilder

-The `XVIZBuilder` class provides convenient chaining functions to format data for the xviz protocol.
+The `XVIZBuilder` class is a ["fluent" API](https://en.wikipedia.org/wiki/Fluent_interface) which provides convenient chaining methods to build up XVIZ data in an easy-to-read way.

 ## Example